SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/Rules_CreateRulebook_01_10.png)

 46. On the right hand side enter 'TechEd_DAT163_#' for Name
-<br>Note: replace # with the nummber assigned to you
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex1/images/Rules_CreateTechedRulebook_01_10.png)

 47. For Description, enter 'TechEd DAT163 Group #'
-<br>Note: replace # with the nummber assigned to you
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex1/images/Rules_CreateTechedRulebook_01_110.png)

 48. Click 'Save' at the bottom right hand corner